-SES Rivers Foundation Award for Health & Humanities 2017 - JAMES UNWIN.
-21 year-old Jamie is a zoologist and cameraman, recently graduated from Exeter, and together with partner Hannah Pollock will be heading to Kenya in Autumn 2017.
+Rivers Foundation Explorer - JAMES UNWIN is a 21 year-old zoologist and cameraman who recently graduated from Exeter, and together with partner Hannah Pollock will be heading to Kenya in Autumn 2017.
 They will be seeking the inspirational Kenyans who against all odds and in the face of adversity, civil unrest and poverty have made it their mission to help conserve Kenya’s wildlife.
 The plan is to capture these remarkable stories in a series of short films, which will be shown on the bicycle powered cinemas the two have constructed to proudly share these critical and inspiring messages across Kenya.

-SES Sir Charles Blois Explorer 2017 - MOLLY THOMPSON In April 2017, Molly proudly led the British Greenland Stauning Alps Expedition.
+Sir Charles Blois Explorer - MOLLY THOMPSON in April 2017, proudly led the British Greenland Stauning Alps Expedition.
 Measurements were taken from the Roslin Glacier which can be compared to estimates from satellite data, and against similar historic measurements taken in the 1970s.
 The unsupported team navigated the glacier system, often via unexplored valleys and unclimbed peaks to complete this valuable climate change research, and returned inspired by the adventure and keen to process the data to see quantifiable results soon.